Sound-Based Spin Estimation in Table Tennis: Dataset and Real-Time Classification Pipeline: Bounce detection

 Sound has been shown to improve table tennis players' response times and counter-attacks, as the bounce sound provides a highly accurate timing cue.
 Therefore, we want our bounce detector to achieve the highest possible temporal accuracy.
 In \ac{SED}, the goal is to detect both the onset and offset of the event.
 However, given that ball bounces are extremely brief, we treat the event as discrete and disregard the offset.

 Most \ac{SED} methods extract time frames from the audio signal and perform classification on these frames~\cite{mesaros2021}.
 However, this approach restricts temporal accuracy to the size of the time frames.
-Instead, we adopt a two-stage approach described in \cref{fig:pipeline}, similar to \cite{zhang2006, yu2022}.
+Although reducing the frame size could improve accuracy, it would also result in a loss of the frequency resolution.
+Instead, we adopt a two-stage approach described in \Cref{fig:pipeline}, similar to \cite{zhang2006, yu2022}.
 First, we use energy-based peak detection to identify potential bounce sounds.
 Then, a CNN classifies the detected peaks.

-In \cref{fig:bounce_detection}, we show the evolution of the audio signal for a bounce sound.
+In \Cref{fig:bounce_detection}, we show the evolution of the audio signal for a bounce sound.
 The frame energy $e$ is the mean energy across a concise time frame, in our case 1 ms. Instead of comparing that frame energy to other frame's energies, we compare it to a moving decaying average.
 This exponential moving average,

-where $\gamma$ is the decay factor for the moving average, allows real-time detection compared to~\cite{zhang2006}..
+where $\gamma$ is the decay factor for the moving average, allows real-time detection compared to~\cite{zhang2006}.

 A multiplier is applied to the moving average to set the detection threshold, chosen empirically for optimal recall and accuracy.
 Whenever the frame energy peaks above this detection threshold, a peak is recorded.
 This allows for energy peak detection with minimal latency, as sudden energy peaks generally get detected within a millisecond of their onset.
 While this approach works effectively in a noiseless environment, other sounds can degrade the detector's performance.
 Therefore, the audio signal is first filtered using a 5th-order Butterworth high-pass filter with a cutoff frequency of 10 kHz.
 We apply zero-phase filtering to ensure high temporal accuracy.
 This filter is chosen because table tennis ball bounces consistently exhibit energy around 11 kHz, unlike human speech.